 Sure coffee can also increase cortisol levels (which is a stress hormone notorious for lowering testosterone), but it’s crucial to understand that the cortisol boost from caffeine is very short in duration, not like the T suppressing long-term (usually stress-related) cortisol elevation.

 Oh, and coffee is also loaded with antioxidants.
-So again, there’s no need to start avoiding coffee, just don’t drink it 15 cups a day for every hour of your time awake.
+So again, there’s no need to start avoiding coffee, just don’t drink it like a madman for every hour of the day.

 6. Brazil Nuts

 Brazil nuts are shelled in a thick cone, so technically they’re seeds, but due to their nut-like taste and structure, people have always called them nuts.

 They do not have as good fat ratios for testosterone production as the macadamia’s do (100 grams of brazil nuts has 15g SFA, 25g MUFAs, and 19g PUFAs), but their true testosterone boosting potential is not in the fat ratio…